 Renee Dryfoos joined the DeKalb CSB in 1999 and has served as Director of DeKalb Addiction Clinic, the Director of Winn Way Mental Health Clinic and the Director of QI/UM and Staff Development prior to her current position of Interim Chief Clinical Officer.
 Renee has a B.A. in Psychology from the University of Miami, a M.A. in Human Services from Nova Southeastern University, a M.S.W. from the University of Georgia, and an M.B.A. from Mercer University.
 Renee has over 25 years of experience with a continuum of care in behavioral health and substance abuse organizations including public and private hospitals, not-for-profit substance abuse residential and day programs and DeKalb Community Service Board services.

-Angela Waltower – Family Member
+Finance Chair, Angela Waltower – Family Member

 Angela Waltower has served as Finance Chair with NAMI DeKalb since 2015.
 She has over eight years of non-profit experience and is grateful for the opportunity to serve other families facing the challenges around mental health.
 Running and traveling are her passions.